-Based on my expertise, I then founded London-based experience design firm Foviance, later to become Seren, assisting clients to create well-designed and successful brand experiences.
-Now called EY-Seren, after being acquired by EY in 2015, the company has offices in several countries, including Paris, Dubai, Stockholm, Mexico City and Johannesburg.
+After studying psychology at University of Stirling, University of Glasgow and the Sorbonne, I worked in Financial Services before founding London-based experience design firm Foviance - assisting clients to create well-designed and successful brand experiences.
+Now called EY-Seren, after being acquired by EY in 2015, the company has offices in several countries, including Paris, Dubai, Stockholm, Mexico City, Tokyo and Johannesburg.
 I maintain close links to the team there and continue to advocate their activities.

 In 2012, I was honoured to join greats like Sir Tim Berners-Lee, Martha Lane-Fox and Sir Jony Ive when I was voted into the coveted BIMA Digital Hall of Fame for my contributions to UX, helping drive research and design in the field over the last two decades.

 With a keen interest in Emerging Technology, especially Artificial Intelligence (AI), I now divide my free time between family and writing about AI and its impact on the world.
 My book, 'AI by design' was published in 2022 and I continue to blog and post about all things technology.